-- Make sure there is proper lighting for the physical event and live streaming
+- Make sure there is proper lighting for live streaming.

 - Test the live stream several times before the event goes live.
 Smoothen out any potential issues around video, audio and conduct integrity tests and dry runs beforehand.
-This is extremely important to create a positive impression on the audience, because if there are any lags, faulty sound and frozen screens, you won’t be getting any word-of-mouth recommendations!
+If there are any lags, faulty sound or frozen screens, you won’t be getting any good press!

 #2 Keep your remote audience engaged

-Live events provide a tangible experience in the form of venue displays, exhibitor booths and face-to-face meetups to engage physical attendees during the entire event duration.
-In comparison, your virtual attendees have a world of distractions to deal with and just one notification is enough to drift them away from an online session.
+In comparison, virtual attendees have a world of distractions to deal with and just one notification can drift them away from an online session.

-It’s crucial to employ different strategies to keep your remote audience engaged, such as:
+Organisers can use different strategies to keep the remote audience engaged, such as:

-- Crafting highly personalised event journeys taking into account their preferences
+- Crafting highly personalised event journeys from the first touchpoint to the last

 - Offering language translation support for participants in different countries